Table of Contents

 Where to stay in Kaohsiung

-In Kaohsiung, I stayed at Dreamwell Hostel which was a really comfy base and very affordable.
-There’s a big social area which was quiet during the day and doubled up as a co-working space.
-The dorms start at 360 TWD a night but if you’ve got the cash, it’s a great place to upgrade to a private room.
-These are 1,300 TWD a night, complete with waterfall showers and the comfiest double beds.
+In Kaohsiung, I stayed at Dreamwell Hostel which is a comfy, affordable base in a central location.
+There’s a big social area that was quiet during the day and doubled up as a co-working space.
+The dorms start at NT$360 a night and private rooms start at NT$1,300, complete with waterfall showers and the comfiest double beds.

-Dreamwell Hostel also host a language exchange on a Tuesday night which is a good way to meet locals and even learn some Mandarin!
-Book Dreamwell Hostel here.
+Dreamwell Hostel hosts a language exchange on Tuesday nights which is a good way to meet locals and even learn some Mandarin!
+Book Dreamwell Hostel from US$12.

 Things to do in Kaohsiung Taiwan

 Now for the good bit!
-There are so many bright and colourful things to do in Kaohsiung – I had a lot of fun seeking them out.
-None of these activities take too long but some of the journeys around Kaohsiung are a bit lengthy.
+I had a lot of fun seeking out the many bright and colourful attractions in Kaohsiung.
+None of these activities take too long but some of the journeys around Kaohsiung are slighty time-consuming.
 I’ll include directions for each one.

 These larger-than-life twin pagodas were some of the first photos I saw from Taiwan.
 Perhaps they’re even semi-responsible for my trip.
-Unlike more ornate and serious temples around Asia, these colourful pagodas are bright and fun, attracting hoards of tourists each day.
+These colourful pagodas are bright and fun, attracting hoards of tourists each day.
 They were built in the 1970s and have been popular ever since.

 Make sure you climb the pagodas to get a gorgeous view out over the lake.